Sepsis and Prevention: Vaccinations

 Toxoid vaccines

 Toxoid vaccines are what the name implies: they contain a toxin or chemical made by bacteria or a virus.
-These provide immunity to the harmful effects of the infection, instead of to the infection itself.
+The vaccines provide immunity to the harmful effects of the infection, instead of to the infection itself.
 Vaccines for tetanus and diphtheria are toxoid vaccines.

 Viral vector vaccines

-The Johnson & Johnson COVID-19 vaccine uses viral vector technology.
+The Johnson & Johnson COVID-19 vaccine, which is no longer available in the U.S., used viral vector technology.
 This technology has been around for a few decades, like mRNA.
 It involves using a modified version of a separate but similar virus to send messages to the body about how to fight the infection.
-With the COVID-19 vaccine, the virus vector is an adenovirus, one of the viruses that cause the common cold.
+With the COVID-19 vaccine, the virus vector was an adenovirus, one of the viruses that cause the common cold.

 Vaccines take time to work